 Matt Smethurst: That’s excellent and helpful for me as a parent.
 So many questions I wish we could get to, but we only have time for one more.
 So we’ll close on this note, and this question from Alexia is representative of many questions that have flooded in and this is appropriate that people would be asking this.
 “I have a heart to share the gospel and I want to go to the unreached.
 I’m willing to go, but I’m not just sure how.
 What is the first step I should take?
 How do I even begin?”

 David Platt: I would encourage Alexia, others like one, just start.
 Make sure to start right where you are.
 By that, I mean just be active in sharing the gospel right around you.
 So that’s one of the things I’ve been convicted about even recently in my own life.
 I’m talking with Yazid, and he’s risking his life to make the gospel known.
 I live in one of the freest countries in the history of the world.
-I want to be more bold in sharing the gospel right where I live.
-So I want to encourage you to speak bold in sharing the gospel right where you live, one.
+I want to be bolder in sharing the gospel right where I live.
+So I want to encourage you to speak boldly in sharing the gospel right where you live, one.

 Then two, obviously I don’t know where you live, but look for are there opportunities to share the gospel with unreached people groups that are represented right around you.
 So certainly in a city like metro Washington, DC, we have tons of unreached people groups that are represented here, whether it’s Somalis, whether it’s Muslim [inaudible 00:22:32].
 There’s all kinds of different people groups here.
 And so be intentional, look for opportunities right around you where you can be involved in making and sharing the gospel with unreached there, and then I would encourage you to first step beyond that.
 Look for an opportunity ideally with your church to go somewhere in the world where the gospel is not yet known and be a part of the spread of the gospel there.

 So encourage, if you don’t already, your church leaders to develop some relationship with somebody who’s working somewhere in the world where the gospel’s not yet gone and go be a part of it and join with them.
-Obviously you’re not going to make disciples in a week, but you can be a part of a long term disciple-making process that’s happening there, that is short-term missions done right, helping fuel a long term disciple-making process then as you start to take those steps, God will do all kinds of work in your heart.
-He may lead you to eventually not just take a short-term trip to go for a couple months, year or two, or maybe longer than that, the rest of your life potentially.
+Obviously, you’re not going to make disciples in a week, but you can be a part of a long term disciple-making process that’s happening there, that is short-term missions done right, helping fuel a long term disciple-making process then as you start to take those steps, God will do all kinds of work in your heart.
+He may lead you to eventually not just take a short-term trip to go for a couple of months, a year or two, or maybe longer than that, the rest of your life potentially.
 Or he may lead you to stay in a more reached context.
 That’s where I live, but you will live with a different perspective.

 Matt Smethurst: Well, David, thank you for taking this time and again, I would encourage all the viewers to get a copy of Something Needs to Change.
 It challenged and encouraged me, and I was startled by the vulnerability with which you share the story.
 It’s not just a travel log.
 It is an immersive narrative about what God accomplished in you and what He is accomplishing around the world.